LiadBenMoshe/Ex3/README.md

 This game based on a our previous project, that you are more then welcome to explore  https://github.com/Benitk/OOP-Assignment-Two

-All the data about the robot ,the fruit ,the nodes and the edges ,read from the server as Json string.
+All the data about the robot ,the fruit ,the nodes and the edges are read from the server as Json string.

 The robots on the graph need to catch the red and yellow pokeball icons as fast as they can to gain points.
 The more you catch the speed of the robot is increase